 Answer the following questions, yes or no:

 If you answered “yes” to all or most of the questions, chances are your relationship is still working for you on some level.
 It may need improving, but there’s a foundation you can build on.
+It's hard to get your relationship problems solved without a foundation.

 Signs Of Relationship Problems